Facilities in Chena River State Recreation Area

 Trips to the cabins can be rich in more ways than one, providing a change from the rigors of day-to-day life.
 A journal entry from the North Fork cabin describes one person's escape: "Visitors from Norway and refugees from Fairbanks.
 We came for a night of quiet, fishing and soaking.
 All was accomplished."

 Cabins are available to rent for up to three consecutive nights by reservation only.
 All the cabins are furnished with sleeping platforms.
 Each cabin also has an airtight wood stove so people should gather dead wood along the way to have an adequate supply of fuel for warm winter fires.
-Wood can be hard to find at some cabins, but each cabin comes with an authentic Alaskan outhouse and a lantern to light your path on those dark but essential forays.
+Wood can be hard to find at some cabins, but each cabin comes with an authentic Alaskan outhouse.
 Area streams provide water, but always treat by boiling, filtering, or with chemicals before drinking.
 Information on cabin rental rates and availability is offered at any State Park office.

 Four backcountry shelters have also been constructed in the recreation area.
 They are located in remote areas and are primarily for emergency shelter during poor weather.
 Most of the shelters are not insulated and contain only a wood stove.
 They do not have sleeping platforms, tables, or other furnishings as do the cabins.
 These shelters are available on a first-come-first-served basis.
 There is no charge for the use of these facilities but they may not be reserved for exclusive use, and use is limited to short duration.